-Sleep deprivation (SD), is a condition of inadequate sleep , that can be considered a physiological disorder or as a result of people's inappropriate lifestyle [1, 2].
-Sleep quality has a significant impact on the regulation of other physiological processes including learning and memory [3, 4].
-It has been shown that SD disrupt memory retrieval and consolidation through changing in hippocampus structural constancy [5].
-The patterns of rhythmic brain wave in non-rapid eye movement sleep also show relationship with hippocampal activities[6][6].
-Hippocampal mediated learning and memory as well as neurotransmitters are affected by sleep quality [7, 8].
-REM sleep deprivation could decline motor and sensory learning experience in animals [9, 10].
+Sleep deprivation (SD) is a condition of inadequate sleep that can be considered a physiological disorder or a result of an inappropriate lifestyle [1, 2].
+Sleep quality has a significant impact on the regulation of other physiological processes, including learning and memory [3, 4].
+It has been shown that SD disrupts memory retrieval and consolidation by changing hippocampus structural constancy [5].
+The patterns of rhythmic brain waves in non-rapid eye movement sleep also show a relationship with hippocampal activities [6].
+Hippocampal-mediated learning and memory, as well as neurotransmitters, are affected by sleep quality [7, 8].
+REM sleep deprivation could decline motor and sensory learning experiences in animals [9, 10].

-Abscisic acid (ABA) is produced in the all parts of plants, and plays notable roles in their physiological functions specially regulation of stress responses [11, 12].
-ABA is synthesized from pro-vitamin A carotenoids [13], which is found in high concentrations in plants [12].
-Moreover, in animal, ABA is founded in various brain areas including hippocampus, cerebral cortex and cerebellum [14, 15].
+Abscisic acid (ABA) is produced in all parts of plants and plays notable roles in their physiological functions, especially the regulation of stress responses [11, 12].
+ABA is synthesized from pro-vitamin A carotenoids [13], which are found in high concentrations in plants [12].
+Moreover, in animals, ABA is found in various brain areas including the hippocampus, cerebral cortex, and cerebellum [14, 15].
 ABA receptors are peroxisome proliferator-activated receptors (PPARs) and lanthionine synthetase C-like protein 2 [16, 17].
 ABA signalling shows variation, but changes in calcium concentration and activation of cyclic ADP-ribose are the most mutual pathways [18-20].

 ABA exerts modulatory effects on a variety of physiological functions including nociception, anxiety and depression like behavior, sleep and learning and memory performances in rats [15, 21].
-Central administration of ABA exhibited analgesic effect which is facilitated by the PPAR β/δ and opioid signalling [22].
+Central administration of ABA exhibited analgesic effect which is facilitated by the PPAR $\beta/\delta$ and opioid signalling [22].
 Moreover, ABA meaningfully improved the pentobarbital-related sub hypnotic effects and also endorsed sleep induction.
-Such effects showed dependency with GABAA receptors and PPAR β /PPAR γ signalling [23].
+Such effects showed dependency with GABAA receptors and PPAR $\beta$ /PPAR $\gamma$ signalling [23].

-The main goal of present study was to evaluate if intra-hippocampal treatment of ABA is able to alter learning and memory performance in rats exposed to REM-SD.
-Moreover, bicuculline was used to evaluate the possible association of ABA with GABA A receptor.
-In a pervious study, pretreatment with bicuculline was found to block ABA's ability to extend sleep duration in a rat model of pentobarbital-induced sleep.
-Bicuculline is a competitive GABAA receptor antagonist that blocks GABA's inhibitory effects by preventing chloride ion influx, leading to increased neuronal excitability and potential seizure activity[24].
-The alteration of pro-oxidant/antioxidant biomarkers were also assessed in cerebral cortex of SD rats.
+The main goal of the present study was to evaluate if intra-hippocampal treatment of ABA can alter learning and memory performance in rats exposed to REM-SD.
+Moreover, bicuculline was used to assess the possible association of ABA with the GABA A receptor.
+In a previous study, pretreatment with bicuculline was found to block ABA's ability to extend sleep duration in a rat model of pentobarbital-induced sleep.